-asynSuccess The request was successful. asynTimeout The request failed with a timeout. asynOverflow The driver has lost input data.
+asynSuccess he request was successful. asynTimeout ne request failed with a timeout. asynOverflow The driver has lost input data.
 This can happen if an internal buffer or the user supplied buffer is too small.
-Whenever possible, low level drivers should be written so that the user can read input in small pieces. asynError Some other error occured.
+Whenever possible, low level drivers should be written so that the user can read input small pieces. asynError Some other error occured.